-Dual BA Program students undertake in years one and two at Trinity may be used toward completion of their general degree, major, and Core Curriculum requirements, or a combination of the three.
-Students work with their Columbia University academic and major advisors to determine how their coursework at Trinity College Dublin will be credited toward their studies at Columbia, and will have their transcripts from Trinity evaluated for eligible transfer credit each semester.
+The coursework that Dual BA Program students undertake in years one and two at Trinity may be used toward completion of their general degree, major, and Core Curriculum requirements, or a combination of the three.
+Students work with their Columbia University academic advisors and major departments to determine how their coursework at Trinity College Dublin will be credited toward their studies at Columbia, and will have their transcripts from Trinity evaluated annually for eligible transfer credit.
 General policies regarding the transfer of academic credit can be found on the GS website.
-In general, three types of credit are assigned at Columbia: elective credit toward the BA degree, credit toward the major, and credit toward the BA degree.
+In general, three types of credit are assigned at Columbia: credit toward the major, credit toward the Core Curriculum, and elective credit toward the BA degree.
 Trinity courses with third honors (40-49%) or higher grades are typically considered eligible for transfer toward fulfillment of the Columbia Core Curriculum.

 Credit Toward the Major

-Credit toward the major at the point of the commencement of Columbia coursework is determined in consultation with the Director of Undergraduate Studies in the academic department where the student plans to declare a major.
+Credit toward the major at the point of the commencement of Columbia coursework is determined in consultation with the academic department where the student plans to declare a major.
 Students should consult the academic requirements enumerated on the major page for details; majors at Columbia range in required point count from 29 to 88.
-Students should expect to complete the majority of the requirements for their Columbia major at Columbia; however, in some cases, students may receive credit toward the major for coursework completed at Trinity.
+Students should expect to complete the majority of the requirements for their Columbia major at Columbia; however, in most cases, students will receive credit toward the major for coursework completed at Trinity.

 Credit Toward the Core Curriculum